Council Tax Band Checker — Portsmouth

 No. A successful challenge only affects your own band.
 Your neighbours’ bands are unaffected unless they choose to challenge separately.

 VOA decisions typically take 2–6 months from submission.
 If the VOA rejects your challenge, you can escalate to the Valuation Tribunal for England (VTE) — a free, independent appeals body.
+The VTE has heard 31 appeals against Portsmouth City Council historically; 2 resulted in band reductions (6.5% success rate).

 The VOA requires evidence of comparable properties in a lower band with similar characteristics.
-Our Full Intelligence Report (£6.99) compiles this automatically from EPC records, Land Registry data, and VOA comparables.
+Our Full Intelligence Report (£4.99) compiles this automatically from EPC records, Land Registry data, and VOA comparables.

 Other Areas in South East